-Upon identification of a potential or confirmed victim of CSEC, a CSEC MDT is initiated to provide the potential or confirmed victim of CSEC with a coordinated, interagency approach to comprehensive assessment, safety planning, linkage to crisis services, service coordination and case management.
+Upon identification of a CSEC, a CSEC MDT is initiated to provide the CSEC with a coordinated, interagency approach to comprehensive assessment, safety planning, linkage to crisis services, service coordination and case management.
 There are multiple ways a CSEC MDT (Coordinated Model Response Protocol chapters 5 and 6) may be initiated and coordinated, including but not limited to the following examples:

-- 1. Coordinating a Rapid Response MDT Within six (6) hours. - a.
-In instances when the potential or confirmed victim of CSEC is identified by law enforcement, the response is considered urgent and in need of a Rapid Response MDT.
+- 1. Coordinating a Rapid Response MDT Within two (2) hours. - a.
+In instances when the CSEC is identified by law enforcement, the response is considered urgent and in need of a Rapid Response MDT.
 The CSEC Mentor-Advocate (CMA) is met on-scene by one other MDT core member.
-This responding MDT coordinates efforts to address the potential or confirmed victim of CSEC's immediate needs, conduct an initial needs assessment, develop an immediate CSEC safety plan, identify a placement resource, and coordinate services and supportive actions until the initial meeting of the full MDT.
-Participants of this Rapid Response MDT may include the potential or confirmed victim of CSEC, the CMA, the responding MDT core member, and the family/caregiver, if appropriate. - 2.
+This responding MDT coordinates efforts to address the CSEC's immediate needs, conduct an initial needs assessment, develop an immediate CSEC safety plan, identify a placement resource, and coordinate services and supportive actions until the initial meeting of the full MDT.
+Participants of this Rapid Response MDT may include the CSEC, the CMA, the responding MDT core member, and the family/caregiver, if appropriate. - 2.
 Coordinating a seventy-two (72) hour MDT - a.
-Within seventy-two (72) hours following an urgent response and for all non-urgent responses to the identification of a potential or confirmed victim of CSEC, the full MDT reviews and address's the potential or confirmed victim of CSEC's immediate needs.
-Depending upon the originating circumstance, these include initiating or following-up on immediate needs for clothing, food, placement and medical services, refining and implementing the CSEC safety plan, and coordinating services and supportive actions. - 3.
-Coordinating at scheduled intervals - a.
-MDTs meet at regularly scheduled times to review the implementation of the case plan.
-They monitor the services provided, address barriers, ensure services are coordinated and revise the service plan, as needed. - 4.
-Coordinating when circumstances change - MDTs reconvene immediately when significant events occur in order to address the potential or confirmed victim of CSEC's changing service needs in a timely manner.
-Examples of such events include when the potential or confirmed victim of CSEC returns from a runaway, disrupts from placement, or is arrested.
-These circumstances may also call for a Rapid Response MDT.
+Within seventy-two (72) hours following an urgent response and for all non-urgent responses to the identification of a CSEC, the full MDT reviews and address's the CSEC's immediate needs.
+Depending upon the originating circumstance, these include initiating or following-up on immediate needs for clothing, food, placement and medical services, refining and implementing the CSEC safety plan, and coordinating services and supportive actions.